 - Pair the cookies up based on their size.
 Spread the frosting onto the flat side of one cookie and sandwich with the other.
 Repeat with remaining.
 Cover leftover whoopie pies and store in the refrigerator for up to 1 week.

-Make ahead tip: You can prepare the batter, cover it tightly, and refrigerate for up to 3 days.
+- Make Ahead Instructions: You can prepare the batter, cover it tightly, and refrigerate for up to 3 days.
 Let it come to room temperature and bake as directed.
 You can freeze the baked whoopie pies for up to 3 months.
 Wrap them individually.
 Before enjoying, thaw overnight in the refrigerator.

-- Buttermilk is needed for this recipe.
-You can sour milk to make a DIY version of buttermilk by measuring 1 Tbsp of fresh lemon juice or white vinegar in a measuring glass.
-Add enough milk (whole milk is best) in the same measuring glass to reach 1 cup.
+- Buttermilk: Buttermilk is best for this recipe.
+You can make your own DIY version of buttermilk if needed.
+Add 2 teaspoons of white vinegar or lemon juice to a liquid measuring cup.
+Then add enough whole milk to the same measuring cup until it reaches 1 cup.
+(In a pinch, lower fat or nondairy milks work for this soured milk, but the whoopie pies won’t taste as moist or rich.)
 Stir it around and let sit for 5 minutes.
-The soured milk will be somewhat curdled and ready to use in the recipe.
+The homemade “buttermilk” will be somewhat curdled and ready to use in the recipe.

-- Heavy cream is required for the caramel!
+- Heavy Cream: Required for the caramel!
 There are no subs that will achieve the same texture and taste in this frosting.
 Here are all my recipes using heavy cream if you have leftover.

 If you love salted caramel, try my salted caramel turtle brownies!

 Reader Comments & Reviews

 Hi Sean, for best results, we recommend making two separate batches rather than doubling.

 I love these!
 My husband and I agreed they somehow got better through the week.
 I would like to christmasify it.
 Any suggestions for a Christmas flavoured frosting?